quiknode-labs/tuktuk/README.md

 ## Introduction

 Tuktuk is a permissionless crank service.
 If you have a Solana smart contract endpoint that needs to be run on a trigger or specific time, you can use tuktuk to run it.
-Endponts need to be more or less permissionless, though you can have tuktuk provide PDA signatures.
+Endpoints need to be more or less permissionless, though you can have tuktuk provide PDA signatures.

 Tuktuk's architecture allows for crankers to run a simple rust util that requires only a working solana RPC url and very minimal dependencies.
 There is no dependency on Yellowstone Geyser gRPC, or any other indexing service.